abbreviatedman/spellbound/data/quotes.md

 158
 00:09:05,760 --> 00:09:10,926
-And then I got here, and...
+And then I got here, and…

 159
 00:09:11,960 --> 00:09:13,450